deepraj1729/Tensorflow-Installation/README.md

     dynamic cudartXX_xxx.dll library missing

-   Install the correct cudartXX_xxx.dll dynamic library runtime from internet and add this to PATH variable (system/
+### Install the correct cudartXX_xxx.dll dynamic library runtime from internet and add this to `PATH`

 ## List of Tensorflow compatible versions with CUDA and cuDNN: